-- Criteria by which an application will be considered complete.
-Files that do not meet the minimum criteria for being a complete application should not be considered in the review process.
-Search chairs may contact candidates to notify them of required documents missing from their application, if they so choose. - Criteria to evaluate candidates throughout the search process.
+- "An application will be considered complete if it includes the following elements" Files that do not meet the minimum criteria for being a complete application should not be considered in the review process.
+Search chairs may contact candidates to notify them of required documents missing from their application, if they so choose. - "Position Requirements" Please use this section to indicate any degree or other requirements for the position (typically these are yes/no criteria - "Search Criteria Successful candidates will be able to demonstrate..."
+These are the criteria that will be used to evaluate candidates throughout the search process.
 It is very important that all members of the search committee understand and use these search criteria to help mitigate the influence of implicit bias.
 Search committee may choose to list these in order of importance for the position. - Plank 4 of the Augustana 2020 Strategic Plan describes our commitment to strengthening diversity, equity, and inclusion in our campus community, including through our hiring practices.
 To support this work, all review criteria should include a criterion focused on the candidate's contribution to diversity, equity, and inclusion.
 For example "Commitment to fostering equity and inclusion." - Many search committees are interested in how candidates will meaningfully contribute to and advocate for our liberal arts educational model.
 Please be mindful of criteria that may privilege applicants who have had experience teaching at or attending a liberal arts school (e.g., "Experience teaching at or understanding of a liberal arts college.")
 Many faculty develop their commitment to the liberal arts during their time at Augustana.
-Instead, focus your review criteria and questions on tangible skills or attributes (e.g., "Commitment to interdisciplinary collaboration and the value of a broadly educated person OR Commitment to actively infusing multiple perspectives/disciplines and critical thinking into pedagogy.) - A template candidate review evaluation tool is available in Appendix E, and you can find a Word version of this to adapt on the Academic Affairs website.
+Instead, focus your review criteria and questions on tangible skills or attributes (e.g., "Commitment to interdisciplinary collaboration and the value of a broadly educated person OR Commitment to actively infusing multiple perspectives/disciplines and critical thinking into pedagogy.) - O A template candidate review evaluation tool that can be adapted for use by search committees is available in Appendix D, and you a copy of this tool in your assigned Google Drive Search folder.